How Does IRS View the Mileage to and from Work?

 The Standard Mileage Rate requires few records because you are only required to keep the records of miles driven for business purposes.

 Contrastingly, the Actual Expenses method requires that you record ALL the expenses incurred for running a car.
+You will also be expected to keep the receipts showing that you paid for the said expenses.

 As the best practice, if you opt to go with the Actual Expenses method, you need to keep a very detailed account of your daily car expenses.